Building a Global Platform for Pizza Hut: Lessons in Scale

 White Label Approach

-- Menus — differed by country (and sometimes by city)
+- Menus: differed by country, sometimes by city

-- Payment methods — varied: credit cards in some markets, cash on delivery in others, local payment systems like GrabPay or Momo
+- Payment methods: cards in some markets, cash on delivery in others, plus GrabPay and Momo

-We built a white-label iOS framework that provided the core experience, with well-defined extension points for market-specific customization.
+So we built a white label iOS framework with defined extension points for local customization.

 Modular Framework Design

-Each market's app was essentially a thin shell that imported these modules and provided configuration and market-specific implementations.
+Each market's app was a thin shell: these modules, plus configuration and local implementations.

 Configuration Over Code

-- Feature flags controlled which features were available in each market
+- Feature flags controlled what was available in each market

-- Theming was driven by configuration files (colors, fonts, spacing)
+- Theming came from configuration files (colors, fonts, spacing)

-- Menu structures came from the backend, not hardcoded in the app
+- Menu structures came from the backend, not the app

 Challenges at Scale